Status: affected by circulating vaccine-derived poliovirus 1 (cVDPV1) and (cVDPV2)

 - No cVDPV2 case was reported this week.
 There are two cases reported this year and 162 cases reported in 2022.

 - An external surveillance review is planned for late September, to evaluate surveillance sensitivity across the country and identify any gaps.
 Efforts to strengthen surveillance continue to be intensified.

 It is important that all countries, in particular those with frequent travel and contacts with polio-affected countries and areas, strengthen surveillance for AFP cases in order to rapidly detect any new virus importation and to facilitate a rapid response.
 Countries, territories and areas should also maintain uniformly high routine immunization coverage at the district level to minimize the consequences of any new virus introduction.

 International Health Regulations

-Yemen is classified by the International Health Regulations (IHR) as a state infected with cVDPV1, with potential risk of international spread.
+Yemen is classified by the International Health Regulations (IHR) as a state infected with cVDPV2, with or without evidence of local transmission.
 It is therefore subject to Temporary Recommendations issued by the International Health Regulations Emergency Committee on Polio Eradication (issued as of August 2023).

 WHO’s International Travel and Health recommends that all travellers to polio-affected areas be fully vaccinated against polio.
 Residents (and visitors for more than 4 weeks) from infected areas should receive an additional dose of OPV or inactivated polio vaccine (IPV) within 4 weeks to 12 months of travel.